Stereotomy (1985)

 Own it, Stream it, Forget about it?

 I would suggest streaming it.
 This is the first Alan Parsons Project record that I’ve suggested to not own and it’s because you really only need the title track.
 Some other highlight songs are good, but aren’t necessarily great.
-Throw “Stereotomy” onto your rock playlist and leave it at that.
+Throw Stereotomy onto your rock playlist and call it a day.

 ——————————————